NclRSE-Training/hpc-intro-rocket/episodes/10-hpc-intro.md

 Note here, that a server is mostly a noisy computer mounted into a rack cabinet which in turn resides in a data center.
 The Internet made it possible that these data centers do not require to be nearby your laptop.
-What people call **the cloud** is mostly a web-service where you can rent such servers by providing your credit card details and requesting remote resources that satisfy your requirements.
+What people call **The Cloud** is mostly a web-service where you can rent such servers by providing your credit card details and requesting remote resources that satisfy your requirements.
 This is often handled through an online, browser-based interface listing the various machines available and their capacities in terms